A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-Here, we understand quantum measurement as an, for all practical purposes, irreversible equilibration process.
+\textit{i - Measurement Probabilities: Equilibrium value.} Here, we understand the quantum measurement as an effective equilibration process.
 A given observable is said to be in equilibrium if its expectation value for almost all times does not differ substantially from its equilibrium value.
-The equilibration of closed complex quantum systems is a much debated subject these days~\cite{tasaki98,reimann2008,linden09,gogolin2016}, and the connection between the measuring process and equilibration dynamics has been made before with a recent renewed interest~\cite{viennaGuys}.
+The equilibration of closed complex quantum systems is a much debated subject these days~\cite{tasaki98,reimann2008,linden09,gogolin2016}, and the connection between the measuring process and equilibration dynamics has been made before with a recent renewed interest~\cite{viennaGuys, engineer2024}.

-The key result that we are going to employ is the following one.
-Given a time-independent Hamiltonian $H$, the time-averaged state $\rho^H_\infty$ is defined as